robdrimmie/imtg/devlog/rmd/project.md

   - ✅ make methods that make use of the math
   - ✅ make a method that scores with diminishing returns (line goes up then up slowly then down then down quickly)
   - ✅ use this stuff a bunch when scoring to feel confident it works
-- party should be able to adventure on a tile with no cards without crashing everything
+- * party should be able to adventure (or vend or rest) on a tile with no cards without crashing everything
   - tile deck knowledge gets updated once the deck is definitely updated so it's sort of a lost turn but knowledge is gained and then the character never picks that tile for that purpose again.
 - region attributes should impact loot generation
 - interface